Paternal age effect: Birth outcomes

-A systematic review published in 2010 concluded that the graph of the risk of low birthweight in infants with paternal age is "saucer-shaped" (U-shaped); that is, the highest risks occur at low and at high paternal ages.
+A systematic review published in 2010 concluded that the graph of the risk of low birth weight in infants with paternal age is "saucer-shaped" (U-shaped); that is, the highest risks occur at low and at high paternal ages.
 Compared with a paternal age of 25–28 years as a reference group, the odds ratio for low birthweight was approximately 1.1 at a paternal age of 20 and approximately 1.2 at a paternal age of 50.
 There was no association of paternal age with preterm births or with small for gestational age births.

 Mental illness

 Schizophrenia is associated with advanced paternal age.
 Some studies examining autism spectrum disorder (ASD) and advanced paternal age have demonstrated an association between the two, although there also appears to be an increase with maternal age.

-In one study, the risk of bipolar disorder, particularly for early-onset disease, is J-shaped, with the lowest risk for children of 20- to 24-year-old fathers, a twofold risk for younger fathers and a threefold risk for fathers >50 years old.
+In one study, the risk of bipolar disorder, particularly for early-onset disease, is J-shaped, with the lowest risk for children of 20- to 24-year-old fathers, a twofold risk for younger fathers, and a threefold risk for fathers >50 years old.
 There is no similar relationship with maternal age.
 A second study also found a risk of schizophrenia in both fathers above age 50 and fathers below age 25.
 The risk in younger fathers was noted to affect only male children.

 A 2010 study found the relationship between parental age and psychotic disorders to be stronger with maternal age than paternal age.

 A 2016 review concluded that the mechanism behind the reported associations was still not clear, with evidence both for selection of individuals liable to psychiatric illness into late fatherhood and evidence for causative mutations.
 The mechanisms under discussion are not mutually exclusive.

 A 2017 review concluded that the vast majority of studies supported a relationship between older paternal age and autism and schizophrenia but that there is less convincing and also inconsistent evidence for associations with other psychiatric illnesses.

 Cancers

 Paternal age may be associated with an increased risk of breast cancer, but the association is weak and there are confounding effects.

-According to a 2017 review, there is consistent evidence of an increase in incidence of childhood acute lymphoblastic leukemia with paternal age.
+According to a 2017 review, there is consistent evidence of an increase in the incidence of childhood acute lymphoblastic leukemia with paternal age.
 Results for associations with other childhood cancers are more mixed (e.g. retinoblastoma) or generally negative.